 Alternative text, or “alt text” describes the content of images, graphs and charts.
-It should be added to every image that conveys meaning in instructional and communications materials including Moodle sites, word processing documents, and slide presentations.
+It should be added to every image that conveys meaning in instructional and communications materials including Canvas sites, word processing documents, and slide presentations.

 There are two groups of people you need to consider when using or creating images in digital content: